Skip to Content

 This is a really fun activity to do in conjunction with Haleakala or as a stop when driving around Upcountry Maui.

-The drive is absolutely beautiful and it’s a completely different part of Maui than the resort areas.
+The drive is absolutely beautiful, and it’s a completely different part of Maui from the resort areas.

 Kids will love making friends with goats on Maui.
 Photo credit: Hawaii Tourism Authority (HTA) / Daeja Fallas